 Stay focused on the customer

-To keep the entire organisation focused on customer-centricity, NPS scores or customer lifetime values need to be part of every executive review meeting.
+To keep the entire organization focused on customer-centricity, NPS scores or customer lifetime values need to be part of every executive review meeting.
 “It’s easy to forget that we are consumers as well,” Moffat says.
 “The people making decisions around the boardroom table buy from Amazon and use online banking and other online services.
 It’s a change in the mindset.”